avecjini/jekyll/README.md

 2. What are the significant patterns that we can use to predict and verify the boundaries we have?

 ### Problem Description

-- <strong>Sex trafficking is spatially concentrated within the urban environment</strong>
- : Criminological theories emphasize the physical and social environment in facilitating crime -> Research on influence of situational and social-demographic neighborhood variables is critical
+- Sex trafficking is spatially concentrated within the urban environment : Criminological theories emphasize the physical and social environment in facilitating crime -> Research on influence of situational and social-demographic neighborhood variables is critical

-- <strong>Opportunity and social disorganization theories explain sex trafficking clusters</strong>
- -> Identify neighborhood characteristics associated with sex trafficking activity and its’ spatial dynamics
+- Opportunity and social disorganization theories explain sex trafficking clusters -> Identify neighborhood characteristics associated with sex trafficking activity and its’ spatial dynamics

-- <strong>Spatial patterns observed can guide prevention and disruption efforts</strong>
+- Spatial patterns observed can guide prevention and disruption efforts

 ### Data
 1. Identified hotel from Federal Civil Case (PACER)